 “The road to hell is paved with good intentions.”
 I can’t tell for sure if the Sri Lankan government in 1977 had good intentions but it definitely seemed a good initiative when it announced employment opportunities for 100,000 women to address the problem of unemployment that plagued many youths in the country.

-As we look back at the country’s history, we can see the struggle of their laborers, which never made its way to victory.
+As we look back at the country’s history, we can see the struggle of their labourers, which never made its way to victory.
 I actually appreciate the Sri Lankan government for coming up with this strategy to tackle the problem of unemployment but had it been more sensitive to its citizens and thought more thoroughly from the perspective of its workers, then its history would not have been tainted by violence and blood.

 The exposure visit through this SACYN gathering made me realize the importance of preparation before making a step.
 Most of the times, we just step hastily and cause unforeseen damages to others, even when our intentions are good.
 If we follow the simple rule to just STOP and THINK, we can prevent a lot of problems.